VINAYAK-1009/Trading-SDK/README.md

 Dockerization

-👤 Author

-Name: Banavath Vinayak
-Purpose: Bajaj Broking – Campus Hiring Assignment

-✅ Conclusion
+Conclusion:

 This project demonstrates a clear understanding of:

-Backend API design
+ • Backend API design

-Trading system fundamentals
+• Trading system fundamentals

-REST principles
+• REST principles

-Clean and maintainable code structure
+• Clean and maintainable code structure

 It fulfills all the mandatory requirements specified in the Bajaj Broking assignment.